Nutritional therapy is the application of nutrition science in the promotion of health, peak performance and individual care.

 Nutritional therapy courses at the University of West London

 This course has been staged to meet the varying needs of individuals and provides the foundation for those studying for a professional qualification in Nutritional Therapeutics, who do not wish to train as a Nutritional Therapist.
-Therefore, the successful student will graduate with a Foundation Degree in Nutritional Therapeutics, being a non-practitioner qualification.
+Therefore, you will graduate with a Foundation Degree in Nutritional Therapeutics, being a non-practitioner qualification.
 This is attractive to both complete newcomers to healthcare and to individuals who have already trained in other complementary or conventional healthcare areas.
 See full course details.

 This non-practitioner diploma is a qualification that gives you an excellent foundation for further professional qualifications in Nutritional Therapeutics, particularly if you’re aiming to become a Nutritional Therapy Practitioner.
 The BSc (Hons) pathway helps you develop further research and evaluation skills, which can enhance your practitioner expertise and open up more career opportunities.
 See full course details.